DNA repair protein XRCC4: Structure

-XRCC4 protein is a tetramer that resembles the shape of a dumbbell containing two globular ends separated by a long, thin stalk.
+hXRCC4 is a tetramer that resembles the shape of a dumbbell containing two globular ends separated by a long, thin stalk.
 The tetramer is composed of two dimers, and each dimer is made up of two similar subunits.
-The first subunit (L) contains amino acid residues 1 – 203 and has a longer stalk than the second subunit (S) which contains residues 1 – 178.
+The first subunit (L) contains amino acid residues 1–203 and has a longer stalk than the second subunit (S) which contains residues 1–178.

 The globular N-terminal domains of each subunit are identical.
 They are made up of two, antiparallel beta sheets that face each other in a beta sandwich-like structure (i.e., a "flattened" beta barrel) and are separated by two alpha helices on one side.
 The N-terminus begins with one beta sheet composed of strands 1, 2, 3, and 4, followed by a helix-turn-helix motif of the two alpha helices, αA and αB, which continues into strands 5, 6, 7, and ending with one alpha-helical stalk at the C-terminus. αA and αB are perpendicular to one another, and because one end of αB is partially inserted between the two beta sheets, it causes them to flare out away from each other.
 The beta sandwich structure is held together through three hydrogen bonds between antiparallel strands 4 and 7 and one hydrogen bond between strands 1 and 5.